Back to Page

 Here’s our take on the BRB program

-For sellers who have been executing strategies centered around off Amazon marketing activities, the bonus earned from the BRB program is like icing on the cake.
-Sellers who were hesitant to route external traffic to their listing because of the additional costs and the referral fees can now get a financial boost.
+For sellers who have been executing strategies centered around Amazon marketing activities, the bonus earned from the BRB program is like icing on the cake.
+Sellers who were hesitant to route external traffic to their listing because of the additional costs and referral fees can now get a financial boost.

 Even if you feel like you are renting Amazon’s traffic, there are several benefits of using Amazon’s brand name.
 Because of Amazon’s reputation as the world’s largest eCommerce platform, you are likely to see better conversion rates on your campaigns.
 And we do have a solution to get about the limitations to driving traffic to Amazon and not on your website.
-Just make a landing page, ask shoppers to submit their contact information and then send them to Amazon to complete the sale.
+Just make a landing page, ask shoppers to submit their contact information, and then send them to Amazon to complete the sale.
 This way, you maintain a happy relationship with your conversion rates and you can also build a customer base for your website.

 If you ask us, enrolling in the BRB program and making strategies to drive external traffic on your Amazon detail page is a no-brainer.
 All the eligible brands should definitely go for it.